kevindellapiazza/vat-compliance-monitor/README.md

 -   **Infrastructure as Code (IaC):** Designed and deployed a complete, multi-resource cloud application from a single, reusable AWS SAM template.
 -   **Serverless & Event-Driven Architecture:** Built a robust, scalable, and cost-efficient pipeline using S3 event triggers, Lambda functions, and DynamoDB Streams.
--   **AI/ML Integration:** Leveraged AWS Textract for intelligent document processing (OCR) to extract structured data from unstructured PDFs.
+-   **AI/ML Integration:** Leveraged AWS Textract and AWS Bedrock for intelligent document processing (OCR) to extract structured data from unstructured PDFs.
 -   **Data Engineering:** Created a data pipeline that transforms and stores data in an analytics-optimized format (Parquet) and built a data catalog with AWS Glue for querying in Amazon Athena.
 -   **CI/CD & DevOps:** Implemented a Continuous Integration workflow with GitHub Actions to automate code quality checks and testing.
 -   **Cloud Security:** Applied the principle of least privilege with specific IAM roles for each service and managed secrets securely outside of version control using parameters.